eclipse-sumo/sumo/docs/web/docs/Tutorials/SUMOlympics.md

 title: SUMOlympics
 ---

-This tutorial sets up a competition (a collective 100 meter sprint) for different traffic modes.
-You will learn how to create special lanes and (very simple) traffic lights in [netedit](../Netedit/index.md), use different vehicle classes to define vehicle types and create flows for the different types.
-All files can also be found in the {{SUMO}}/docs/tutorial/sumolympics directory.
+This tutorial sets up a competition (a collective 100-meter sprint) for different modes of transportation.
+You will learn how to create special-purpose lanes and (very simple) traffic lights in [netedit](../Netedit/index.md), use vehicle classes to define vehicle types, and create flows for those types.
+All files are also available in the {{SUMO}}/docs/tutorial/sumolympics/data directory.
+Alternatively, you can download them using our [online test extraction tool](https://sumo.dlr.de/extractTest.php) by clicking [here](https://sumo.dlr.de/extractTest.php?path=/tests/complex/tutorial/sumolympics/).

 This tutorial is a reconstruction of a [VISSIM Scenario devised by the PTV Group](https://www.youtube.com/watch?v=IpaNLxrtHOs).